edauterman/larch/README.md

 ### Figure 5

-Generate the right plot in figure 4 by running in `scripts/`:
+Generate the figure 5 plot by running in `scripts/`:
 ```
 python3 plot_pw_comm.py     # < 1 min
 ```